Blogging old posts can be historic & fun

 Opening myself through group awareness

-I grew when meeting four people Monday who helped me expand my consciousness in ways I had never knew existed before.
-Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
+I grew when meeting four people on Monday who helped me expand my consciousness in ways I had never known existed before.
+Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County, where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
 Continue reading

-Recalling some cool summers in the army
+Recalling some cool summers in the Army

-Summer always served as a “new beginning” for me when I was in the army.
-I got drafted on the Third of June and did my Basic Training in the hot, dry air of Fort Bragg, North Carolina.
-I can’t tell you how many push-ups I did during the two-month training session as the meanest drill sergeant I ever seen brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.
-Continue reading
+I can’t tell you how many push-ups I did during the two-month training session, as the meanest drill sergeant I ever saw brought fire to my poor soul by running me everywhere and cussing me out to force me into fighting shape.

 The ‘Wisdom I was Born With” is in you

-When I write, I try to tap into the child within.
-I try to “feel” something that I can share with another, be it humorous, educational or shocking.
-I have stories to tell from my past that brought me to this point, and I think they may help another to feel what I feel and to take action even if that action is simply to refrain from acting or even thinking.
+I have stories to tell from my past that brought me to this point, and I think they may help others to feel what I feel and to take action, even if that action is simply to refrain from acting or even thinking.

 Continue reading